OutfitGen

 Kolors Virtual Try-On by Kwai

-Kolors is a virtual try-on tool built by the team behind the Kwai video platform.
+Kolors Virtual Try-On is a virtual try-on demo from the Kolors team.
 It lets you upload both a person photo and a garment photo, then generates the person wearing that specific garment.

 What stood out: The garment-to-person matching is impressive.
 If you upload a product photo from a store, it does a good job placing that specific item on the person.

-Limitations: It works best with flat-lay garment photos as the reference.
-Text descriptions aren't as strong.
-The results can be inconsistent with complex poses.
+Limitations: It works best with clear garment photos as the reference.
+Text descriptions are not the core workflow.
+The results can be inconsistent with complex poses, and it feels more like a research demo than a polished consumer editor.

 Best for: Trying on specific garments you've found online.